 As we have known, the basic difference between single mode and multimode fiber cable is the number of light modes which can be transmitted at a time.
 Single mode fiber allows only one light mode to pass through at a time.
 While multimode fiber can propaganda multiple modes at a time.
 That’s also the basic difference lies in single mode fiber connectors and multimode fiber connectors.
 Because they are combined with the corresponding type of optical fibers.
 However, with technologies getting advanced, fiber connectors like SC, LC and FC, provided by fiber optic connector factories are compatible with single mode and multimode fiber cables.

 Fiber connectors are small but important components in optical fiber communications.
-This article mainly discussed about the fiber optic connector types and some common issues of optical cable connectors.
+This article mainly discussed about the fiber connector types and some common issues of optical cable connectors.
 With the wide variety of fiber optic cable connectors available today, users can easily convert to fiber optic networks and start enjoying the benefits of a faster, more efficient work environment.
-However, no matter what type of fiber jumper connectors you choose, selecting a reliable fiber connector factory is the first thing you need to do.
+However, no matter what fiber connector types you choose, selecting a reliable fiber connector factory is the first thing you need to do.

 Copyright © 2002-2018.
 All Rights Reserved.